mitchs-dev/simplql/README.md

 # simplQL: A Lightweight SQLite Server

-> This project is still **under development**.
+> 🚧 This project is still **under development**.
 Some aspects of this project still need to be implemented and tested.
-Please refer to the [Development and Roadmap](#development-and-roadmap) section for more information.
+Please refer to the [Development and Roadmap](#️-development-and-roadmap) section for more information. 🚧

-## Items to Phase 1 completion
+## 📋 Items to Phase 1 completion

 - [x] Database generation
 - [x] RESTful API